lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 It is suggested that the first step in the consolidation process is an EasyTrack motion to set consolidation parameters.

-Operators will use EasyTrack to specify a **source/target operator pair** (CMv1 → CMv2), along with a **Consolidation Manager address**—the address that will be granted permission to submit consolidation requests for consolidating validators from the source operator to the target operator.
+Operators will use EasyTrack to specify a **source/target operator pair** (CMv1 → CMv2), along with a **Consolidation Manager address** — the address that will be granted permission to submit consolidation requests for consolidating validators from the source operator to the target operator.
 Once the motion is enacted, stake transfers from a CMv1 operator entity to its corresponding CMv2 entity are permitted, allowing the operator to submit consolidation requests to the Migrator contract.

 Once consolidation is allowed, the operator submits key indices to the Consolidation Migrator contract, which verifies that the keys are in use (deposited).
 The Consolidation Migrator, via dedicated modules, retrieves the corresponding pubkeys from the provided key indices.
 The consolidation requests are then sent to the Consolidation Bus, which stores the hash of the pubkey batch received from the Migrator.